5 Best Day Trips To Travel By Train From Paris

 Paris to Deauville by Train

 Deauville is located 220 km west of Paris.
 Paris to Deauville trips to travel by train is really easy.
-Direct trains Paris to Deauville leave Paris Saint Lazare train station hourly and the train journey lasts 2 hours.
+Direct trains from Paris to Deauville leave Paris Saint Lazare train station hourly and the train journey lasts 2 hours.

 Say Oui (Yes in French) to the 5 best day trips from Paris to travel by train with the help of Save A Train!
 No extra, hidden fees, no fuss.
 Just fun!